-5.8 Jump and Break Statement
+6.5 Jump and Break Statement

-What if you need to get out of a loop statement before the test condition fails?
-The break statement can be used.
-Break is a statement that is used to end loops or exit from a switch (discussed later).
-When a break occurs within a C loop, the loop is immediately terminated without verifying the loop condition, and control is passed to the first statement following the loop.
-It can be used in a while loop, a do-while loop, a for loop, or a switch loop.
-The break statement is simply written break;
+What if you need to exit from a loop statement even before the test condition becomes false?You can use the break statement.
+The break statement is used to terminate loops or to exit from switch (discussed later).
+When break is encountered inside any C loop, the loop is immediately exited without testing the loop condition and control automatically passes to the first statementafter the loop.
+It can be used within a while, a do-while, a for or a switch statement.
+The breakstatement is written simply as break;